• Menu

 One of the Bas Relief Panels on the Docking Building Copyright Emily Cowan, Abandoned Atlas Foundation

-Upon completion, a two-day open house was held March 16th and 17th of 1957.
-Tours of the brand new building were held to the general public and at that point most of the offices had already moved in.
-Two of the most notable features of the entire building are that of the 360-degree observatory near the top floor and the tunnel that leads straight to the State Capitol.
+Upon completion, a two-day open house was held on March 16th and 17th of 1957.
+Tours of the brand-new building were held to the general public and at that point, most of the offices had already moved in.
+Two of the most notable features of the entire building are the 360-degree observatory near the top floor and the tunnel that leads straight to the State Capitol.
 The tunnel doubled as a shelter for tornados as well as a bomb shelter, common for the time period post-WW2.

 docking building